mariusbalcytis/webpack-bundle/UPGRADE.md

 ## Directory structure changes

 Default location of `webpack.config.js` changed to be compatible with new Symfony 4 structure.
-It's not stored in `config` folder of your project directory.
+It's now stored in `config` folder of your project directory.

 To keep previous behaviour, provide this configuration: